facebook-csharp-sdk/facebook-csharp-sdk/README.md

-Facebook C# SDK has been moved to https://github.com/facebook-csharp-sdk/facebook-csharp-sdk
+Facebook C# SDK has moved to https://github.com/facebook-csharp-sdk/facebook-csharp-sdk Nothing here to see.